 - (g) In a county in which one employer has lost at least 1,500 jobs in calendar year 2009, the credit allowed is three tiers higher than the credit for which the county would otherwise qualify.
 The three-tier-higher credit allowed by this subsection is allowed for five taxable years for jobs created in 2009 and 2010.
-This subsection does not apply to a job created in a county eligible for a higher tier pursuant to another provision of this section. - (h) Subject to the conditions provided in subsection (r) of this section, a job tax credit is allowed for five years beginning in year two after the creation of the job for each new full-time job created if the minimum level of new jobs is maintained.
+This subsection does not apply to a job created in a county eligible for a higher tier pursuant to another provision of this section. - (h) Notwithstanding the foregoing provisions, nothing in this act shall be construed to conflict with, nor diminish, the designation of a county having a state enterprise zone as defined under the Alabama Enterprise Zone Act. - (i) Subject to the conditions provided in subsection (s) of this section, a job tax credit in the amounts described in this subsection is allowed for five years beginning in year two after the creation of the job for each new full-time job created if the minimum level of new jobs is maintained.
+The credit may be taken in full at the first available time by the employer up to the limitations in subsection (s) of this section, or the credit may be spread over the course of five years.
 The credit is available to taxpayers that increase employment by 10 or more full-time jobs, and no credit is allowed for the year or any subsequent year in which the net employment increase falls below the minimum level of 10.
+The amount of the initial job credit for those employers who hire and maintain 10 new jobs as provided in subsection (i) is as follows:
-The amount of the initial job credit is as follows: - (1) Eight thousand dollars (\$8,000) for each new full-time job created in distressed counties. - (2) Four thousand five hundred dollars (\$4,500) for each new full-time job created in least developed counties.

-1 (3) Three thousand five hundred dollars (\$3,500) for 2 each new full-time job created in under developed counties.

-- (4) Two thousand five hundred dollars (\$2,500) for each new full-time job created in moderately developed counties. - (5) One thousand five hundred dollars (\$1,500) for each new full-time job created in developed counties. - (i) Subject to the conditions provided in subsection (r) of this section, a job tax credit is allowed for five years beginning in year two after the creation of the job for each new full-time job created if the minimum level of new jobs is maintained.
+- (1) Eight thousand dollars (\$8,000) for each new full-time job created in distressed counties. - (2) Four thousand five hundred dollars (\$4,500) for each new full-time job created in least developed counties. - (3) Three thousand five hundred dollars (\$3,500) for each new full-time job created in under developed counties. - (4) Two thousand five hundred dollars (\$2,500) for each new full-time job created in moderately developed counties. - (5) One thousand five hundred dollars (\$1,500) for each new full-time job created in developed counties. - (j) Subject to the conditions provided in subsection (s) of this section, a job tax credit is allowed for five years beginning in year two after the creation of the job for each new full-time job created if the minimum level of new jobs is maintained.
 The credit is available to taxpayers with 99 or fewer employees that increase employment by two or more full-time jobs, and may be received only if the gross wages of the full-time jobs created pursuant to this section amount to a minimum of 120 percent of the county's or state's average per capita income, whichever is lower.
 No credit is allowed for the year or any subsequent year in which the net employment increase falls below the minimum level of two.
-The amount of the initial job credit is as described in subsection (c).
+The amount of the initial job credit is as described in subsection